angela-aciobanitei/android-inventory/README.md

-# Android Basics Nanodegree by Google | Udacity: Inventory App
+# Android Basics Nanodegree by Google | Udacity Project 8: Inventory App
 This app allows a store to keep track of its inventory of products.
 It stores information about price, quantity available, supplier, and a picture of the product, using a SQLite database.